sifis-home/wp3-solutions/edhoc-applications/README.md

 **Now start the EDHOC Client.
 It will listen to commands from the DHT.**
 PhaseXClient -dht

+**Full list of command line parameters:**
+The following is the full list of command line parameters supported by the OscoreAsRsClient application:
+*Usage: [ -server URI ] [ -dht ]*
+- *-server*: EDHOC Server base URI
+- *-dht*: Use DHT
+- *-help*: Print help

+If the EDHOC Server is running on a different host than the EDHOC Client, the option *-server* can be used.

 **Use the following interactive script to send commands to the DHT (and trigger the client)**
 python3 dht_rest_client.py